-So that’s the good news: there is tons of ways to start a podcast completely by yourself these days.
+So that’s the good news: there are tons of ways to start a podcast completely by yourself these days.

 Now, the downside: starting a new podcast is probably a bit more confusing than it was a few years ago.

 While the technology is easier to use (and to afford) than ever, you’ll have to spend a few days comparing the dozens of offers from companies who all promise to help you record, edit, launch, and monetize your successful online radio show.
 New ones pop up every day, it seems.

 So today, we’ll be looking at an important decision you can make right away: which podcast hosting sites should you consider?